 - Around 75% of fatal or severe cyclist accidents occur in urban areas.

 - Around half of the cyclist fatalities occur on rural roads.

 - 75% happen at, or near, a road junction.

 - 80% of cyclist casualties are male.

-- Around three quarters of cyclists killed have major head injuries.
+- Around three-quarters of cyclists killed have significant head injuries.